1963 RFHS Wrestling Team. Head Coach Bill Wright.

 Dave Amdahl, Dave Black, Paul Cudd and Kirby Symes are all members fo the National Wrestling Hall of Fame (Stillwater, OK) and Amdahl, David and Kevin Black and Symes are also members of the Wisconsin Wrestling Coaches Association George Martin Hall of Fame.
 12 former wrestlers and wrestling enthusiasts are members of the Wildcat Hall of Fame (DeWayne Benedict, Mike Benedict, Kevin Black, Tony Black, Doug Branigan, Joe Cudd, Pauly Cudd, Dave Brandvold, Paul Cudd, Sr., Howie Nelson, Kirby Symes and the 1997 Wrestling Team).

 RFHS graduates have earned 4 NCAA Division 1 All-American honors (K. Black, T. Black and Brandvold), 3 NCAA Division 3 All-American honors (B. Cudd, S. Johnson, G. Pope) and many NAIA and USA Wrestling/AAU All-American honors.
-Most recently, Nathan Fuller finished 7th at the 2018 USA Wrestling Folkstyle National Championships at 160 pounds and Josie Bartishofski was a 2019 UWW Junior All-American.
+Recently, Nathan Fuller finished 7th at the 2018 USA Wrestling Folkstyle National Championships at 160 pounds and Josie Bartishofski was a 2019 UWW Junior All-American.
 Travis Moelter (2021) and Jacob Range (2022) were also USA Wrestling Folkstyle All-Americans.
 Tyler Haydon earn All-American honors at the prestigious "Fargo" tournament by placing 8th in Greco-Roman Juniors in 2022.

-The Wildcats have had an abundance of success at the WIAA state level with 19 individual state titles and 71 state placement medals from over 122 state qualifiers.
-The Wildcats have qualified for the WIAA Team State Tournament 5 times and have won 14 conference team titles in the Middle Border and Big Rivers Conferences.
+The Wildcats have had an abundance of success at the WIAA state level with 20 individual state titles and 75 state placement medals from over 130 state qualifiers.
+The Wildcats have qualified for the WIAA Team State Tournament 5 times and have won 15 conference team titles in the Middle Border and Big Rivers Conferences.
 Athletes have won 127 individual conference championships, including 4 athletes who have won 4 conference titles, 5 with 3 titles and 18 2-time conference champions.
 They have also won the team title at the Northern Badger 3 times and finished as runner-up 6 times (including last season).
-30 individuals have won Northern Badger titles, most recently Vito Massa (2019).
+31 individuals have won Northern Badger titles, most recently Vito Massa (2019).
 In 2019, Nathan Fuller won a state title and the team won a Big Rivers Conference championship.
 In 2021, Travis Moelter finished 6th place at the state tournament.
 In 2022, Vito Massa also won a state title and the team won the Big Rivers Conference championship.

 Check the "Records" page for more details about the program's history of success.